 Subject to applicable law, we may make changes to this Privacy & Cookies Policy at any time.
 See the end of this Privacy & Cookies Policy for details of the date when it was last updated.
-We may notify you of any such changes by sending you notice in writing, by posting a copy of the revised Privacy & Cookies Policy on the Site and/or, if you are a Registered User, by emailing you at the email address that you have provided for your Pottermore Account.
+We may notify you of any such changes by sending you notice in writing, by posting a copy of the revised Privacy & Cookies Policy on the Site.

 If we make any material changes in the way we collect, use and/or share personal information, we will give you prominent notice of those changes.
 We will not, without your consent or another legal basis for doing so, apply those changes to any personal information that we previously collected from you.

 The information we collect how and why we use it

 We shall only use your personal data when the law allows us to do so.
 Most commonly, we shall use your personal data in the following circumstances:

 where we need to perform any contract that we are about to enter into or have entered into with you (such as a contract for the sale of products or digital content via the Site);

 where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights and freedoms do not override our (or such third party’s) interests;